emarcey/cicerone/glossary/brewing.md

 			* original idea was to get a sweet/thick lent beer?
 	* triple decoction makes sense for dark and enzyme weak malts, but not for well-modified modern pale malts
 	* alternative: double decoction, single decoction
+* **Diacetyl:** flavor compound present in many beers and wines
+	* aroma: butter, butterscotch, buttermilk
+	* by-product of amino acid metabolism
+	* yeast excretes a compound into beer that breaks down into diacetyl
+		* then reabsorbed b y yeast
+		* failure to reabsorb can result in undesirably high level of diacetyl
+		* must keep yeast in contact with raw beer long enough for reabsorbtion
+	* particularly undesirable in lagers
+		* often held before cooling "warm conditioning"/"diacetyl rest" to avoid this
+	* desirable in some ales and stouts
+	* amount is strain-dependent, but wort and fermentation conditions can play a role
+	* can also be formed by spoilage bacteria (lactic acid bacteria especially) during storage
 * **Double Mashing:**
 	* First, cereal adjunct is cooked in cereal cooker
 	* then mixed with water and 10-20% malt